 SPI code of 3 is made with polyvinyl chloride.
 It is usually found in plumbing pipes and flooring tiles.
 It is never to be used for food items due its harmful effects when ingested.
 But when recycled, it can be used for flooring, walls, and industrial-grade materials.

 SPI code of 4 is made with low-density polyethylene, or LDPE which is known for its flexibility and durability.
 It is a safe choice for food storage such as Ziploc sandwich bags.
 These aren’t commonly recycled but are still viable to be used as garbage can material and other common household products.

 SPI code of 5 is made with polypropylene.
-It is durable and can withstand high temperatures which are best used in products such as Tupperware’s, prescription bottles, etc. These aren’t usually recycled but can be reused as durable items like rakes.
+It is durable and can withstand high temperatures which are best used in plastic designs such as Tupperware’s, prescription bottles, etc. These aren’t usually recycled but can be reused as durable items like rakes.

 SPI code of 6 is made with polystyrene, also known as Styrofoam.
 Products would include disposable coffee cups, refrigerator trays, cosmetic bags, etc. Recycled Styrofoam can be used for license plate frames and ruler.

 Lastly, SPI code of 7 is used for miscellaneous types of plastic that are not classified by the other 6.
 This would include Polycarbonate and polylactide.
 Polycarbonate is commonly used in baby bottles, large water bottles, and etc.

 Today, the world consists of at least 7 billion people and is still rapidly growing.
 A lot has changed in the past centuries, especially the environment.
 Resources are no longer freely available nor abundant and people are fighting over what’s left.
 And Instead of replenishing these resources, people would just add even more waste, creating twice as more trash than actually salvaging it.
 For others, it is a lot easier to ignore the grim reality of what’s really happening than actually saving it.